Quantutorial – Linear Regression

 - Multiplying the mean of all the xs by the mean of all the ys (the x and y with the line above them)

-- minus the mean of all the xs times the ys.
+- minus the mean of all the xs multiplied by all the ys.

 - Then we take the mean of all our xs and square it